- Date:

 The Australian Government Principles aim to provide a safe secure and reliable implementation of AI.
 Whilst this is a voluntary framework it recommends eight (8) associated principles which address:

-• Human, societal, and environmental wellbeing
+- Human, societal, and environmental wellbeing

-• Human-centred values
+- Human-centred values

-• Fairness
+- Fairness

-• Privacy protection and security
+- Privacy protection and security

-• Reliability and safety
+- Reliability and safety

-• Contestability
+- Contestability

-The ANZPAA Artificial Intelligence Principles is a high-level document that reflects the cross jurisdictional policing commitment to community safety, harm minimization and maintaining community confidence for those policing agencies adopting and deploying artificial intelligence systems.
+The ANZPAA Artificial Intelligence Principles is a high-level document that reflects the cross jurisdictional policing commitment to community safety, harm minimisation and maintaining community confidence for those policing agencies adopting and deploying artificial intelligence systems.

-The Victoria Police artificial intelligence framework has consolidated the principles of these and other international governing frameworks to ensure legal and ethical applications of AI by the organisation, which must be assessed against legislation and policy.
+The Victoria Police Artificial Intelligence Framework has consolidated the principles of these and other international governing frameworks to ensure legal and ethical applications of AI by the organisation, which must be assessed against legislation and policy.

 Victoria Police will continue to review and adapt this framework in the event of a Victorian Government framework is implemented.